Microtonal features for composers - Intro

 Or alternatively, you can build up an audio larger ensemble by layering audio recordings of separate sections of the orchestra.

 Freeware / Shareware status: This feature is shareware.
 It requires the Midi Relay unlock key.
-You can also continue to use it after the test drive is over, with pauses every few minutes of playing time.
+You can start your free test drive at any time after the download.
+If you don't purchase it before the test drive is over, you can also continue to use it with pauses every few minutes of playing time.

 To continue reading about use of Tune Smithy as a composition tool, go on to the Special Features .